When you are injured in a dog attack, Judd Shaw Injury Law can help you seek and achieve compensation for medical expenses and other damages.

 The severity of your injuries also plays a role in whether or not you can sue for a dog attack.
 If you suffered serious injuries such as broken bones or nerve damage, you may be able to file a personal injury lawsuit against the dog owner.

 To learn more about your legal rights after a dog attack, you should speak to an experienced personal injury lawyer with Judd Shaw Injury Law.
 Do not wait to get the money you deserve.
-Instead, call 732-888-8888 or fill in our online contact form.
+Instead, call [phone] or fill in our online contact form.

 In the United States, there are many laws that protect victims of dog attacks.
 For example, some states have a “one-bite” law that says that if a dog has never bitten anyone before, then the owner may not be held liable for damages.
 However, an owner who knew or should have known that the dog was dangerous and did not take reasonable steps to prevent an attack could be held liable.